UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Conclusion

 \section{Conclusion}

 We have proposed UNSSOR for unsupervised neural speech separation.
 We show that it is possible to train unsupervised models directly on mixtures, if the mixtures are over-determined.
-We have proposed mixture-consistency loss functions, which leverage multi-microphone mixtures as constraints, to promote separation of speakers.
+We have proposed mixture-constraint loss functions, which leverage multi-microphone mixtures as constraints, to promote separation of speakers.
 We find that minimizing ISMS can alleviate the frequency permutation problem.
 Although UNSSOR requires over-determined training mixtures, it can be trained to perform under-determined unsupervised separation.
-Future research will combine UNSSOR with semi-supervised learning, evaluate it on real data recorded in noisy-reverberant conditions, and address the limitation of our current system (see Appendix~\ref{sec:app:limitation}).
+Future research will combine UNSSOR with semi-supervised learning, evaluate it on real-recorded noisy-reverberant data such as CHiME-6~\cite{Watanabe2020CHiME6}, AMI~\cite{McCowan2006} and AliMeeting~\cite{Yu2022M2MeT}, and address the limitations described in Section \ref{limitation}.

-In closing, we emphasize that the key scientific contribution of this paper is that the over-determined property afforded by having more microphones than speakers can narrow down the solutions to the underlying sources, and this property can be leveraged to design a supervision to train DNNs to model speech patterns via unsupervised learning and realize unsupervised separation.
+In closing, we emphasize that a key scientific contribution of this paper is that the over-determined property afforded by having more microphones than speakers can narrow down the solutions to the underlying sources, and this property can be leveraged to design a supervision to train DNNs to model speech patterns via unsupervised learning and realize unsupervised separation.
 This meta-idea, we believe, would motivate the design of many algorithms in future research on neural source separation.

-\begin{ack} We would like to thank Dr. Robin Scheibler at LINE Corporation for constructive discussions on IVA.
-This research is part of the Delta research computing project, which is supported by the National Science Foundation (award OCI $2005572$) and the State of Illinois.
+\begin{ack} We would like to thank Dr. Robin Scheibler at LINE Corporation for constructive discussions on IVA, and Dr. Samuele Cornell for helpful discussions on MixIT.
+This research is part of the Delta research computing project, which is supported by the National Science Foundation (Award OCI $2005572$) and the State of Illinois.
 Delta is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 We also gratefully acknowledge the support of NVIDIA Corporation with the donation of the RTX 8000 GPUs used in this research. \end{ack}

 { }